openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 model it.
 Alternatively, you can use AmberTools_ to model your system.
 In that case, you provide a :file:`prmtop` file and an :file:`inpcrd` file.
 OpenMM loads the files and creates a :class:`System` from them.
 This is illustrated in the following script.
-It can be found in OpenMM’s :file:`examples` folder with the name :file:`simulateAmber.py`.
+It can be found in OpenMM’s :file:`python-examples` folder with the name :file:`simulateAmber.py`.

 .. samepage::
     ::